tamc/how-much-is/README.md

 * name - the conventional name of the unit, in plural form, capitalised correctly (e.g., seconds)
 * symbol - the conventional symbol for that unit, captialised correctly (e.g., s)
-* aliases - other ways the unit is typtically referred to.
-Always included the singular form of the unit name (e.g., second) but potentially other, sometimes incorrect, ways of inputing it (e.g, sec for second).
+* aliases - other, possibly incorrect, ways the unit is referred to (e.g, sec for second).
 Separate alternatives with a comma (e.g., second, sec, secs).
-No need to worry about the various ways the name might be capitalised.
+No need to worry about the various ways the name might be capitalised, hyphenated or spaced.
+Do include plurals unless they are simply the addition of an s at the end of a word.
 * equivalent_to - the unit in another unit (e.g., for a minute, we put 60s).
 A few more details on this are below.
 * description - start with the singular name in bold, then what it is, then who uses it and for what.
 * source - a reputable source for the conversion.
 The [NIST](http://physics.nist.gov/Pubs/SP811/appenB9.html) is a good source.
 Wikipedia less so.